-Amelia is pictured with Sumner Ferrymead Foundation trustees John Christensen, on the left, and John Taylor.
+Amelia is pictured with Sumner Ferrymead Foundation trustee John Christensen, on the left, and former Chair John Taylor.

 Amelia Sykes, from Sumner, was the fastest national track-cycling rider for her age when the Sumner Ferrymead Foundation presented her with a grant to help purchase expensive cycle equipment necessary for her to compete at the highest level.

 Having broken both a national individual-pursuit record and a national team-sprint record in the first half of 2019, her sights were clearly set on a podium finish in July at the National Cycling NZ Track Series at The Cambridge Velodrome.

 But Amelia had bigger dreams: to represent NZ at the Junior World Champs and the Commonwealth Games, and to race at the 2024 Olympics.
 John Christensen, a trustee of the Sumner Ferrymead Foundation and an Olympic gold medallist himself (hockey), was there to present her with the grant towards her new disc wheels.